glowiak/batchbsd/README.txt

 Strap (strap,exestrap,netstrap) can download and install one-file package so, in 14 I added new experimental package manager called "multipak".
 Multipak packages (.mPak) are compressed folders with data. multipak github repo (multipak download files from this repo): http://github.com/glowiak/multipak

+I will stop developing strap,because it's old, bugged and useless.
+Multipak is the future of BatchBSD packaging! (strap will be in BatchBSD FOREVER)